Windows

 . - In the form, edit the

-feature (pencil-shaped button) to choose whether to enable or disable it. - Click on
+functionality (pencil-shaped button) to choose between enabling or disabling it. - Click on

 Save